Find more about our services and who we are

 Yasmine: Hello Keven!
 Thank you for accepting our invitation to this interview.
 To begin with, can you tell us about your background and what led you to become an electrician at DAWCO?

-Keven: I have been working at DAWCO for over five years now.
-It was Richard Desforges, Director of Electrical Services and Special Projects, my current boss, who offered me the opportunity to work at DAWCO.
-We had worked together in the past, and I knew he was professional, pragmatic, and easy to get along with.
-I chose to work in services because I enjoy customer contact and the variety of tasks.
-I never do the same thing twice, I have a flexible schedule and a certain amount of freedom... along with, of course, a lot of responsibility.
+Keven: I’ve been working at DAWCO for a little over five years.
+It was Richard Desforges, Director of Electrical Services and Special Projects—my current manager—who offered me the opportunity to join DAWCO.
+We had already worked together in the past, and I knew he was professional, pragmatic, and great to work with.

 Yasmine: We can tell you really appreciate this dynamic environment!
 So what motivates you most within the department?

-Keven: It's the fact that you never know exactly what you're going to encounter.
-Every contract brings its own unexpected events and challenges.
-Sometimes a factory is shut down and we have limited time to get the machines up and running again.
-You learn a lot in these situations.
+Keven: The fact that you never know exactly what you’re going to encounter.
+Every contract brings unexpected situations and challenges.
+Sometimes a plant is down, and we have only a limited time to get the machines running again.
+You learn a lot in those situations.

-Yasmine: And I imagine there's also a great sense of satisfaction when the problem is solved and the customer leaves happy...
+Yasmine: And I imagine there’s great satisfaction when the problem is solved and the client is happy…

 Keven: Exactly!
-That's why we get called back: we offer a service that exceeds our customers' expectations.
+That’s why we get called back—we deliver a service that exceeds our clients’ expectations.

 Yasmine: And these aren’t “standard” projects!
 How does your role differ from that of an electrician on more traditional construction sites?

 Keven: My work is always different from one week to the next.
-The contracts are varied, and we never spend much time on the same site.
-But even in a short period of time, we have a major impact.
+The contracts are varied, and we’re never on the same site for long.
+But even in a short time, we make a major impact.

-Yasmine: Speaking of which, can you tell me about a recent project that made an impression on you?
+Yasmine: Speaking of which, can you tell me about a recent project that left an impression on you?

-We started with three people, then grew to about ten workers for two weeks, working in confined spaces that were very difficult to access.
+Keven: Yes.
+Right now, I’m wrapping up a project at CEZinc, the largest zinc producer in Canada.
+I’m the foreman on the project: I planned the cable trenches, laid out the wiring, and supervised control work—all within a very tight schedule.
+We started with three people and grew to about ten workers over two weeks, working in confined spaces that were difficult to access.
 It was physically demanding, but I have a skilled and experienced team.
-In fact, I think we're well supported at DAWCO.
+And I have to say, DAWCO provides excellent support.

-Yasmine: It's clear that teamwork is essential to you!
-What do you appreciate most about the work culture at DAWCO?
+Yasmine: It’s clear that teamwork is essential for you!
+What do you appreciate most about DAWCO’s work culture?

-Keven: People's expertise.
-No matter what the need—health and safety, purchasing, technical—there's always someone we can turn to for advice.
-It's not just a company: it's a huge team effort.
+Keven: The expertise of the people.
+Whatever the need—health and safety, purchasing, technical—we always have someone we can turn to for advice.
+It’s not just a company; it’s a huge team effort.

-Yasmine: It's true that this spirit of collaboration is one of DAWCO's great strengths.
-And in your opinion, what sets your department apart?
+Yasmine: That spirit of collaboration is indeed one of DAWCO’s great strengths.
+In your view, what sets your department apart?

-Keven: Our efficiency and integrity towards our clients.
+Keven: Our efficiency and our integrity toward clients.

-Yasmine: Indeed, these are two essential values that make all the difference in building trust with clients.
-Outside of work, how do you recharge your batteries?
+Yasmine: Absolutely—two key values that make all the difference when building client trust.
+Outside of work, how do you recharge?Keven Dionne Bourgon 2

 Keven: I love to travel, especially to the United States where I have family.
 My partner, my 18-month-old son, and I fly there; he already has three trips under his belt!